Commands

 This command will start the timelapse, so make sure you have ReplayMod or your recording software set up.

-• Radius (in blocks) will control how much area around center that is included in the timelapse.
+• Radius (in blocks) controls how much area around center is included in the timelapse.

-• The startTime and endTime should be entered in POSIX/Unix time. https://www.epochconverter.com/
+• startTime and endTime should be entered in POSIX/Unix time. https://www.epochconverter.com/

 • Center is the XYZ coordinate of the center of this radius.
-You can enter ~ ~ ~ if you want it to be the location of the current player.
+You can enter ~ ~ ~ to use the current player's location.

-When this is run, the server will roll back to your desired endTime and then continue moving backward every interval seconds until the startTime.
+When this is run, the server rolls back to your desired endTime and then continues moving backward every interval seconds until startTime.

 Stop